jonalx/calculator/README.md

     curl http://localhost:8080/calculus?query=`echo "1 + 2" | base64`

-Or you can target the production version as follow:
+Or you can target the live version as follow:

     curl https://calculator-jonalx.herokuapp.com/calculus?query=`echo "1 + 2" | base64`